-Tennis elbow, or lateral epicondylitis, is painful inflammation of the elbow joint caused by repetitive stress (overuse).
-The pain is typically felt on the outside (lateral) part of the upper arm just above the elbow when you straighten or fully extend your arm.
+Tennis elbow, or lateral epicondylitis, is a painful inflammation of the elbow joint caused by repetitive stress (overuse).
+The pain is located on the outside (lateral side) of the elbow, but may radiate down the back of your forearm.
+You’ll likely feel the pain when you straighten or fully extend your arm.

 The tendon is the part of a muscle that attaches to the bone.
-Forearm muscles attach to the outer bone of the elbow.
-Researchers are finding that tennis elbow often occurs when a specific muscle in the forearm — the extensor carpi radialis brevis (ECRB) muscle — is damaged.
-The ECRB helps stabilize the wrist when the elbow is straight.
+Forearm tendons attach the forearm muscles to the outer bone of the elbow.
+Tennis elbow often occurs when a specific muscle in the forearm — the extensor carpi radialis brevis (ECRB) muscle — is damaged.
+The ECRB helps raise (extend) the wrist.

-Repetitive stress weakens the ECRB muscle, causing microscopic tears in the muscle’s tendon at the point where it attaches to the outside of the elbow.
-These tears produce inflammation and pain (AAOS).
+Repetitive stress weakens the ECRB muscle, causing extremely tiny tears in the muscle’s tendon at the point where it attaches to the outside of the elbow.
+These tears lead to inflammation and pain.

-Your doctor may order imaging tests, such as an X-ray or MRI scan, to rule out other disorders that can cause arm pain.
-These include arthritis of the elbow and a herniated disk.
+Your doctor may also order imaging tests, such as an X-ray or MRI scan, to rule out other disorders that can cause arm pain.
+These include arthritis of the elbow.
 These tests are not usually necessary to make a diagnosis.

-According to the American Academy of Orthopaedic Surgeons (AAOS), 80 to 95 percent of tennis elbow cases can be successfully treated without surgery (AAOS).
+About 80 to 95 percent of tennis elbow cases can be successfully treated without surgery.
 Your doctor will first prescribe one or more of the following treatments:

-If your symptoms have not improved after a year of treatment, you may need surgery.
-You and your doctor will determine then whether surgery is necessary to improve your condition.
+Surgery may be needed if symptoms don’t improve after a year of treatment.
+You and your doctor can determine whether surgery is necessary to improve your condition.

-Surgery is either performed arthroscopically, via a small scope inserted into the elbow, or through a larger incision directly over the elbow (open surgery).
-With either method, the goal is to remove any diseased tissue and to reattach healthy muscle onto the bone.
+Surgery is either performed through a small scope that’s inserted into the elbow (arthroscopically) or through a larger incision made directly over the elbow (open surgery).
+Both methods are used to remove any dead tissue and to reattach healthy muscle onto the bone.

-After surgery, you will need rehabilitation to help restore muscle strength and flexibility.
+After surgery, your arm may be immobilized with a splint.
+This is done to help restore muscle strength and flexibility.

-The AAOS reports that surgery successfully treats tennis elbow in 80 to 90 percent of cases.
-However, some loss of muscle strength is common (AAOS).
+Surgery successfully treats tennis elbow in 80 to 90 percent of cases.
+However, it’s common to experience some loss in muscle strength.

-You can take a number of steps to help prevent tennis elbow, including:
+There are a number of ways to help prevent tennis elbow, including:

 Written by: Maureen Donohue